-As these Muslims walk into the Grand Mosque and see the Ka’aba, they feel like they are entering the most holy place on earth.
-Hebrews 9:11-14 (above) talks about a “perfect tabernacle,” built not by human hands and not of this creation that Jesus Christ entered to provide “eternal redemption.”
-Pray that pilgrims would know that only in Jesus can they have an unblemished and clean conscience.
+As Muslims walk into the Grand Mosque and see the Ka’aba, they feel like they are entering the most holy place on earth.
+Hebrews 9:11-14 says the Lord Jesus entered the “Most Holy Place once for all by his own blood, thus obtaining eternal redemption”.
+Pray that pilgrims would know that only in Jesus can they have an unblemished conscience and eternal redemption.

 Sacred Act 2: Wuqoof (standing at Arafat)

 Today is the most important day of the Hajj.
 Why?
 Because Muslim scholars say this is the “day the religion of Islam was perfected.”
 The Hajj only becomes valid when the day of Wuqoof is observed.
-For it is on this day Muslims believe their major and minor sins are forgiven.* If they miss this day, their pilgrimage is pointless.
-Today, they will invoke Allah for mercy and forgiveness as they stand or sit near Mount Arafat.
+It is on this day Muslims believe their major and minor sins are forgiven.
+If they miss this day, their pilgrimage is pointless.
+Today, they will ask Allah for mercy and forgiveness as they stand or sit near Mount Arafat.

-Muslims believe that as they finish this day they are cleansed of sin,* which also brings freedom from shame.
+Muslims believe that as they finish this day they are cleansed of sin which also brings freedom from shame.
 At sunset, a cannon sounds.
-Pilgrims leave Mount Arafat going to Muzdalifah, where they sleep or stay up all night under the stars.
+Pilgrims leave Mount Arafat to go to Muzdalifah, an open level place where they sleep or stay up all night under the stars.

 Key Scriptures to Pray